D8CEC CLG provides second-chance education and lifelong learning opportunities to over 450 adults each year.

 We keep our students central to our work and ensure our programmes, tutors and learning environment are the best they can possibly be.

-Our motto is: “It’s never too late to learn”.
+Our Mission Statement is: “It’s never too late to learn”.

 If you’re interested in enrolling in one of our courses, apply here.